NIOSH N95 designation for filtering facepiece respirators (FFR)

 - NIOSH certification

-- International standards comparable to NIOSH
+- Canadian and international standards comparable to NIOSH

 - setting standards in the US related to occupational safety and health

-- the certification of products against those standards, which come from 42CFR84 of US legislation.
+- the certification of products against those standards, which come from 42CFR84 of US legislation

 The NIOSH N95 respirator is one of those certified products.
 The term “N95” represents 2 aspects: